abivia/hydration/README.md

 }
 ```

-and turn it into a class structure like this:
+and turns it into a class structure like this:

 ```
 Environment Object